Barranquilla to Tayrona National Park

 - 19 October – 2 November

-The dates vary slightly every year, so make sure to check out Parque Tayrona for the latest information.
+The last time we checked, the same closure schedule applies for the year 2024.
+However, these dates can still vary slightly every year, so make sure to check out Parque Tayrona for the latest information.

 Entrance into Tayrona

 A ticket for Tayrona can be bought with either cash or card (card is accepted only at El Zaino and Calabazo).
-The price for foreigners during low season is 57,500 COP ($14.00) or 66,500 COP ($16.50) in high season – December to January, during Easter holiday and mid-June to July.
+The price for foreigners during the low season is 58,000 COP ($15) or 67,000 COP ($17.30) in the high season – December to January, during the Easter holiday and mid-June to July.

-Also take into consideration that insurance is mandatory, which is sold at the park entrance, for 5,000 COP ($1.20) per day.
+Also consider that insurance is mandatory, which is sold at the park entrance, for 5,000 COP ($1.30) per day.
 This has to be paid in cash.

 A simple and budget-friendly way to go from Barranquilla to Tayrona is to take any bus to Guajira region (Palomino and Riohacha) and ask the driver to drop you off at the park entrance in El Zaino.